metury/metury.github.io/src/about.md

 ## About this page

-This is my own personal page that is also a blog which I may sometime use.
-Some pages are in English and some only in Czech.
+This is my own personal page.
+Feel free to see the pages.

 ## About me